 What are cuñapés?

 The main ingredients for baked cuñapé are cassava or yuca starch and cheese.
-Lots of cheese.
+Lots of cheese!

 - Cassava starch: I find it confusing to buy this product in the US.
 Some brands call it cassava flour and others tapioca starch or flour.
-The two products I've used that has the same texture as the ones in Bolivia are Goya Yuca Flour and Bob's Red Mill Tapioca Flour.
+The two products I've used that have the same texture as the ones in Bolivia are Goya Yuca Flour and Bob's Red Mill Tapioca Flour.
 (As an Amazon Associate I earn from qualifying purchases).

 - Cheese: Bolivian cheese is very salty and dry, you can substitute it for any semi-hard to hard cheese without any problems.
 Just avoid fresh cheese like queso fresco.